-There are several community groups with overlapping interests in aspects of the cemeteries eg the Wallaroo Heritage and Nautical Museum, history groups, National Trust, Dressing the Graves committee etc. Each to varying degrees has related records and spread sheets, which at times contain information that may not be included or may conflict with council records.
-There would appear to be an opportunity for the web site to provide links to these organisations and for those community groups to provide constructive input to Council in an attempt to clarify or acknowledge inconsistencies in records.
+There are several community groups with overlapping interests in aspects of the cemeteries eg the museum, history groups, National Trust, Dressing the Graves committee etc. Each to varying degrees has related records and spread sheets, which at times contain information that may not be included in council records.
+There would appear to be an opportunity for the web site to provide links to these organisations.